-1 tbsp. butter, softened
+- 1 Tbsp. butter, softened

-1 1⁄2 lbs. skinless boneless whiting filets, coarsely ground
+- 1 1⁄2 lb. skinless boneless whiting filets, coarsely ground in a food processor

-1 1⁄2 cups crème fraîche
+- 1 1⁄2 cups crème fraîche

-3 egg whites plus 1 egg yolk, at room temperature
+- 3 egg whites plus 1 egg yolk, at room temperature

-Salt and freshly ground white pepper
+- Salt and freshly ground white pepper

-2-3 1⁄2"-thick skinless boneless salmon filets (1 1⁄4 lbs.
+- 2-3 (1/2"-thick) skinless boneless salmon filets (1 1⁄4 lbs. in all)

-1 tbsp. dijon mustard
+- 1 Tbsp. dijon mustard

-6 tbsp. extra-virgin olive oil
+- 6 Tbsp. extra-virgin olive oil

-2 tsp. fresh lemon juice
+- 2 tsp. fresh lemon juice

-1⁄2 tbsp. finely chopped chives
+- 1⁄2 Tbsp. finely chopped chives

-1⁄2 tbsp. finely chopped flat-leaf parsley
+- 1⁄2 Tbsp. finely chopped flat-leaf parsley